tahaafzal5/the-rust-programming-language/Notes.md

 * The ownership of a variable follows the same pattern every time: assigning a value to another variable moves it.
 When a variable that includes data on the heap goes out of scope, the value will be cleaned up by `drop` unless ownership of the data has been moved to another variable.

 ### References
 * Taking ownership and then returning ownership with every function is tedious.
-References let us let a function use a value but not take ownership.
+* References let us let a function use a value but not take ownership.
 * A reference is like a pointer in that it's an address we can follow to access the data stored at that address; the data is owned by some other variable.
 * Unlike a pointer, a reference is guaranteed to point to a valid value of a particular type for the life of that reference.
+*  A reference's scope starts where it is introduced and continues through the last time that reference is used.
 * Because a function that takes in a reference does not have ownership to what was passed into it, the value pointed to by the reference is not dropped when the reference is last used.
 * Just as variables are immutable by default, so are references.
-* A reference's scope starts where it is introduced and continues through the last time that reference is used.

 ### Mutable References
 * Using `mut`, we can make references mutable.
 * Mutable references have one big restriction: if you have a mutable reference to a value, you can have no other references to that value AT THE SAME TIME.
-We cannot borrow a reference as mutable more than once.
+We cannot borrow a reference as mutable more than once or have a mutable and a non-mutable reference at the same time.
 * Having this restriction prevents data races at compile time.
 * Data races occur when:
   * Two or more pointers access the same data at the same time.